-The BBU Participation Agreement binds members to project funding commitments, policies, etc. It also puts forth a project charter that addresses the governance of directed fund and customized requirements for Utility Agreements.
+The Bedrock Consortium Participation Agreement binds members to project funding commitments, policies, etc. It also puts forth a project charter that addresses the governance of directed fund and customized requirements for Utility Agreements.

-For details pertaining to Utility Agreements, see "Exhibit B" of the Bedrock Business Utility Fund Charter as articulated in the BBU Partnership Agreement.
+For details pertaining to Utility Agreements, see "Exhibit B" of the Bedrock Consortium Charter (Exhibit B to the Bedrock Consortium Participation Agreement).

 The Bedrock Technical Project does not require the signing of a Contributors License Agreement (CLA).